 “Art enables us to find ourselves and lose ourselves at the same time.”
 Thomas Merton

-Walk Down a Street: You never know where you’ll find art, whether hanging on a wall inside an ice cream store (see first pic) or alongside the main street in Reykjavik.
-One of my all time favorite pieces of hidden art in Reykjavik is maybe not so hidden.
+You never know where you’ll find art, whether hanging on a wall inside an ice cream store (see first pic) or alongside the main street in Reykjavik.
+One of my all time favorite pieces of hidden art in Reykjavik isn’t so hidden.
 If you’ve walked down Laugavegur, then you’ve probably seen Roots by Steinnun Thorarinsodottir.
-There’s something incredibly sad and yet, hauntingly familiar every time I see them.
+While there’s something incredibly sad and yet, it’s hauntingly familiar every time I see them.

 TSG Tip: Want to see more of Steinunn’s work?
 Walk over to the Radisson Blu 1919 and you’ll see more pieces adorning the walls inside the lobby.
 Now that’s really hidden art of Reykjavik.

-Go Out for Pizza: I don’t know about you, but this piece is frightening and probably isn’t someone’s typical idea of art.
+I don’t know about you, but this piece is frightening and probably isn’t someone’s typical idea of art.
 First of all, you’ll want to avoid interacting with this creepy clown lamp sitting on a shelf inside the dimly lit Pizza with No Name in Reykjavik.
 But be careful as you can’t see his hands, which are probably wielding a knife or some other weapon.
 Rather than approach it, sit and enjoy a pizza and a drink here instead.

 Pizza with No Name